Hibbing High School

 Hibbing High School is listed on the National Register of Historic Places.
 Visitors may tour the building on their own during the school year or on guided tours during the summer.

 Amenities

-The school features a lavishly decorated 1800-seat auditorium patterned after the Capitol Theatre in New York City.
+The school features a lavishly decorated 1,800-seat auditorium built from 1922 to 1924.
+It was patterned after the Capitol Theatre in New York City.
 The chandeliers were built at a cost of $15,000 each, with cut glass from Belgium.
 They are now each insured for $250,000.
 The auditorium also contains a 1900-pipe organ from the Barton Organ Company, which can play any orchestra instrument except for the violin.

 History

 Hibbing High School received the Bellamy Award in 1968, an honor given to one school nationwide annually for outstanding academic achievements.

 The school was listed on the National Register of Historic Places in 1980 for its state-level significance in the themes of architecture, education, industry, and politics/government.
 It was nominated for its sumptuous Jacobethan architecture and association with the mutual desire by corporations and residents for improved public education as the mining industry mechanized.

 On November 26, 1996 construction on a new addition to the building caused a fire.
 Although the fire was extinguished before it reached the original building, a significant amount of smoke damage had occurred.
 School had to be suspended for over a month while cleaning took place.